Pillow guide

 Down vs feather pillows: what is the difference?

 Down and feather are often mentioned together, but they do different jobs inside a pillow.
-The best choice depends on whether you want softness, support, or a balance of both.
+The best choice depends on whether you want softness, structure, shapeability, or a balance of all three.

 Quick answer